Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points under maps

 Indeed, we have the following picture (where $\overline{y} \in \calY\left(\O_v\right)$ denotes the closure of $y$):

-By the equivalence of the categories of affine schemes and of rings applied to the bottom square, we see that $f_x = f_y \circ \varphi$. \end{proof}
+Applying the equivalence of the categories of affine schemes and of rings to the bottom square, we have $f_x = f_y \circ \varphi$.
+The final inequality follows from part (i). \end{proof}

-As noted in \cite[\S3.6]{PSTVA}, the quantitative behaviour of semi-integral points appears to be rather sensitive to birational modifications.
+As noted in \cite[\S3.6]{PSTVA}, the quantitative behaviour of semi-integral points is sensitive to birational modifications.
 This is perhaps unsurprising, since spreading out a map of varieties to a map of models may alter its properties, and one must also consider the effect of the map on divisors via pushforward and pullback.
-Here, we develop conditions on maps precisely to ensure that they behave well on semi-integral points in a geometric sense.
+Here, we develop conditions on maps precisely to ensure that they behave well on semi-integral points geometrically.

-First, we give Campana's definition of a morphism of orbifolds over a field $k$ (see \cite[Definitions 3.4, 3.7]{CAM05}).
+First, we give Campana's definition of a morphism of orbifolds over a field $k$ (see \cite[Defs.~3.4,~3.7]{CAM11a}).
 Let $(X,D)$ and $(Y,F)$ be Campana orbifolds over a field $k$.
-Write $D = \sum_{\alpha \in \scrA} (1-\frac{1}{m_{\alpha}}) D_{\alpha}$ and $F = \sum_{\beta \in \scrB} (1-\frac{1}{n_{\beta}}) F_{\beta}$.
+Write $D = \sum_{\alpha \in \scrA} \(1-1/m_{\alpha}\) D_{\alpha}$ and $F = \sum_{\beta \in \scrB} \(1-1/n_{\beta}\) F_{\beta}$.